edalorzo/fundamental-programming/README.rst

 Design By Contract
 ------------------

-Bertran Meyer published a great article back in 1992 on the idea of `Design by Contract <http://se.inf.ethz.ch/~meyer/publications/computer/contract.pdf>`_.
+Bertran Meyer published a great article back in 1992 on the idea of `Design by Contract`_.

 Functions or methods are the fundamental building blocks of any software application, and we should strive to `design them by contract <http://wiki.c2.com/?DesignByContract>`_.
 This implies that a method must guarantee all its preconditions.
 During the execution of the code must ensure its invariants are held, and finally, when finished, it must guarantee a number of postconditions.
 Failure to do any of these should be signaled immediately by throwing an exception.